DataONEorg/Education/_lessons/lessons/04_entry/index.md

 Participate in our GitHub repo: [https://dataoneorg.github.io/dataone_lessons/](https://dataoneorg.github.io/dataone_lessons/)

 **Suggested citation:**
-DataONE Education Module: Data Management.
+DataONE Education Module: Data Entry and Manipulation.
 DataONE.
 Retrieved November 12, 2016.
 From [https://dataoneorg.github.io/dataone_lessons/](https://dataoneorg.github.io/dataone_lessons/)

 **Copyright license information:**
 No rights reserved; you may enhance and reuse for your own purposes.
 We do ask that you provide appropriate citation and attribution to DataONE.